Siva8504/uart-framing-mismatch/README.md

 This usually happens when:
 - Data bits mismatch (7 vs 8)
 - Stop bits mismatch (1 vs 2)
+- Baud rate mismatch
+- Parity mismatch (If we select ODD and if the data has even number of one's data is not displayed because of parity mismatch)

 ## Why First Character Looks Correct
 UART resynchronizes using the START bit.